exogen/graphbrainz/docs/types.md

 [Artist credits](https://musicbrainz.org/doc/Artist_Credits)
-indicate who is the main credited artist (or artists) for releases, release groups, tracks and recordings, and how they are credited.
+indicate who is the main credited artist (or artists) for releases, release groups, tracks, and recordings, and how they are credited.
 They consist of artists, with (optionally) their names as credited in the specific release, track, etc., and join phrases between them.